ARTICLE CONTINUES BELOW

 Guides can range from simple instructions for accomplishing small tasks or how to use a product, to fully detailed guides about important topics that are relevant to your niche.

-Do-it-yourself (DIY) guides are a popular example of an How-to content.
+Do-it-yourself (DIY) guides are a popular example of How-to content.2.
+Lists

 List content, such as this post, is another way to effectively communicate informational content and itemize related information.